alexkoulakos/explain-then-predict/adversarial_attacks/README.md

 # Adversarial attacks

 ## Overview
 This directory contains the code for carrying out the adversarial attacks experiments against the fine-tuned explanations-based (`expl-based`) and explanations-free (`expl-free`) models.
-We choose to attack the victim models using the *TextFooler* and *BERT-attack* attack recipes, as they are state-of-the-art in NLP and most importantly achieve high-quality perturbations on samples drawn from the SNLI dataset.
+We choose to attack the victim models using the *TextFooler* and *BERT-attack* attack recipes, as they are state-of-the-art in NLP and, most importantly, achieve high-quality perturbations on samples drawn from the SNLI dataset.

 ## Structure
 The current directory includes the two following sub-directories: